Orleton

 President: Sue Copson

-We support village events and, of course, our teas are a big fund-raiser at the Orleton Summer Festival.
+We support village events and, of course, our teas are a big fund-raiser at the Orleton Summer Fete.

 There is always a warm welcome for new members and visitors to any of our meetings.!